 - When you do pay taxes later, there's a chance your investment and earnings will be taxed at a lower rate if your taxable income is taxed at lower rates than in your working years.

-A Roth IRA which takes after-tax contributions, can create a source of tax-free income in the future if certain qualifications are met.
-Contributions are not tax-deductible in your saving years, but tax-free withdrawals can help reduce your total taxable income when you reach retirement[a].
+If certain qualifications are met, a Roth IRA1 funded with after-tax contributions can create a source of tax-free income in the future.
+Contributions are not tax-deductible in your saving years, but tax-free withdrawals can help reduce your total taxable income when you reach retirement.

 Another option to consider is an annuity.
 An annuity is a long-term insurance product that pays out income.
 Many people purchase an annuity to provide a combination of protection, tax deferral and income in retirement.

-A key goal of tax planning is to reduce your taxable income — and your effective tax rate.
-There are a number of strategies to consider:
+One goal of tax planning is to reduce your taxable income — and your effective tax rate.
+There are a number of tax strategies to consider:

-- When working, consider deducting as much pre-tax from your gross pay as possible.
-Additionally, consider your financial position and contribute to your 401(k) up to the maximum allowed, also remember to take advantage of company benefits such as payroll deductions for flexible spending accounts, transportation, supplemental insurance, etc.
+- When working, consider taking advantage of any pre-tax deductions available to you.
+Review your financial position and consider contributions to your 401(k) up to the maximum allowed.
+Also remember to take advantage of company benefits such as pre-tax payroll deductions for flexible spending accounts, transportation, supplemental insurance, etc.

-- Consider selling securities in non-qualified accounts that have had a capital loss which may be deductible to the extent of any realized capital gains plus ordinary income of up to $3,000.
-Please note that for taxpayers whose income, along with any realized gains, puts them in the 10% or 15% ordinary tax brackets, the tax rate on long-term capital gains is 0%.
+- Consider selling securities in non-qualified accounts that have a capital loss, which may be deductible to the extent of any realized capital gains plus ordinary income of up to $3,000 per year.
+Please note that for taxpayers whose income, including any realized gains, is below specific thresholds, the tax rate on long-term capital gains is zero percent.
 In this scenario, recognizing losses simply to offset long-term capital gains may not be advisable since no long-term capital gains tax may be due.
+See your tax advisor.

-- Think ahead to estate planning to help reduce the impact of estate taxes.
+- Think ahead to estate planning to potentially help reduce the impact of estate taxes, if applicable.
 Annual gifting is one way to reduce the value of your taxable estate.
-For 2014 the annual gift tax exclusion allows each donor to give up to $14,000 to an unlimited number of donees without paying federal gift tax.
+For 2020 the annual gift tax exclusion allows each donor to give up to $15,000 to an unlimited number of donees without paying federal gift tax or using part of their lifetime exclusion.
 Over time, this is a strategy you might consider to remove assets from your taxable estate.

 The tax landscape changes frequently as rates, limits and thresholds adjust, and provisions are introduced or expire.
 An Ameriprise financial advisor, working with your tax professional, can recommend tax-efficient strategies that are customized to your individual situation, whether your assets are still growing or are already generating retirement income.